Cultural & Historic Interests

 Shukunegi

 Shukunegi, designated a national historic site, was a vital village for skilled shipbuilders and marine entrepreneurs between the 17th and mid-19th centuries, particularly during the heyday of Ogi Port as a designated port of call for maritime transport.
 The village was a hub of shipbuilding expertise, as visitors can witness preserved historic houses, accessible with a fee, vividly illustrating the era's techniques.
 Behind the village, Shokoji Temple stands, where locals worship a guardian deity for safe navigation.
 Residents, following tradition, regularly refresh temple flowers.
-A 100 yen contribution by each visitors is highly appreciated for area preservation.
+A100 yen contribution by each visitors is highly appreciated for area preservation.

 Sado Island Taiko Centre